20 Best Stoner Movies on Netflix Right Now

 3. Trailer Park Boys: The Movie (2006)

-Based on the TV series ‘Trailer Park Boys’, this series centers around the characters of Julian, and his two friends Ricky and Bubbles.
-All of them live in a trailer park, but the dream of a better lifestyle.
-However, instead of working for the same, these boys plan to rob an ATM machine to get rich.
-Their plan backfires and though Bubbles escapes, Ricky and Julian are sent to jail for a period of 18 months.
-When the two of them return, they team up with Bubbles once again and decide to carry out one big robbery, which they refer to as “The Big Dirty”, after which they can give up their criminal lives.
-Do not expect any lofty ideas from the film, but be sure of the fact that it is hilarious and you will have a great time watching it.
-It does justice to the original TV shows and did go a long way in popularizing the characters to audiences across the world.
+Based on the TV series ‘Trailer Park Boys, this series centers around the characters of Julian and his two friends, Ricky, and Bubbles.
+They all live in a trailer park but dream of a better lifestyle.
+However, instead of working for the same, these boys plan to rob an ATM to get rich.
+Their plan backfires, and though Bubbles escapes, Ricky and Julian are sent to jail for 18 months.
+When the two of them return, they team up with Bubbles again and decide to carry out one big robbery, which they call “The Big Dirty,” after which they can give up their criminal lives.
+Do not expect any lofty ideas from the film, but be sure of the fact that it is hilarious, and you will have a great time watching it.
+It does justice to the original TV shows and went a long way in popularizing the characters to audiences worldwide.
+You may watch ‘Trailer Park Boys: The Movie’ here.

 Read More: Movies Like Wild Child